The Authority is a statutory regulator of the private health insurance market. The Authority was established in 2001

-To monitor the operation of the Health Insurance Acts and, where appropriate, to issue enforcement notices to enforce compliance with the Acts;
+- To monitor the operation of the Health Insurance Acts and, where appropriate, to issue enforcement notices to enforce compliance with the Acts;

-- To carry out certain functions in relation to health insurance stamp duty and in relation to the Risk Equalisation Scheme;
+- To carry out certain functions in relation to health insurance stamp duty and risk equalisation credits and in relation to the risk equalisation scheme;

 - To take such action as it considers appropriate to increase the awareness of members of the public of their rights as consumers of health insurance and of health insurance services available to them; and

 - To maintain “The Register of Health Benefits Undertakings” and “The Register of Health Insurance Contracts”.

 The Authority shall exercise such powers as are necessary for the performance of its functions.
-The Minister for Health and Children (“the Minister”) may assign further responsibilities to the Authority as provided for in the Acts.
+The Minister for Health (“the Minister”) may assign further responsibilities to the Authority as provided for in the Acts.

 The Authority is audited by the Comptroller and Auditor General and subject to the requirements thereof.
 The Authority is also subject to the corporate governance procedures of the “Code of Practice for the Governance of State Bodies” issued by the Department of Finance.
-The Authority is a public body to which the provisions of the Freedom of Information Acts, 1997 and 2003 and the Data Protection Act 1998 apply.
+The Authority is a public body to which the provisions of the Freedom of Information Acts and the Data Protection Acts apply.